 1. Worldwide Breast Cancer

-The NGO, whose focus is on the early detection of breast cancer, came up with a clever way to raise awareness of the disease: use lemons to represent the warning signs of breast cancer.
+This NGO, focusing on the early detection of breast cancer, came up with a clever way to raise awareness for the disease by using lemons to represent the warning signs of breast cancer.

-The result is an ad that is simple, yet eye-catching, and certainly memorable for the viewers.
+The result is an ad that is simple, eye-catching, and memorable for viewers.

-Birchbox is a cosmetics subscription box company that has triumphed thanks, in part, to their videos specially adapted for mobile ads.
-Featuring closeups and product demonstrations, they easily capture their target audience’s attention.
+Birchbox is a cosmetics subscription box company that has found great success thanks in part to its video ads optimized for mobile devices that feature closeups and product demonstrations.

 3. Save the Children

-The secret of this NGO’s success with Facebook Ads is based on the power of using personalized, or segmented, audiences.
-This campaign focused on conversion and was specifically aimed at people who had previously donated.
+The secret of this NGO’s success with Facebook Ads is based on the power of using segmented audiences.
+One example is this campaign that was specifically aimed at people who had previously donated.

-If video marketing sounds intimidating to you, let this video from Allbirds calm your nerves.
-In this simple 9 second video they use simplicity and blank space to show off the flexibility and ease of their products.
+If video marketing sounds intimidating, let this video from Allbirds calm your nerves.
+In this nine-second video, the brand uses simplicity and blank space to show off the flexibility and adaptability of its shoes.
 This simple ad would clearly stand out on a Facebook newsfeed.

 7. Dollar Shave Club

-Simple but effective, this advertisement quickly gains user’s trust.
+Simple but effective, this advertisement quickly gains people's trust.
 How?
-Clear and direct copy, an image with a real person, and the backing of a well known and trusted brand.
+Clear and direct copy, an image with a real person, and the backing of a well-known and trusted brand.

 9. Kay Jewelers

-A great video ad allows the brand to tell an emotional or moving story in just a few seconds.
-Additionally, it works perfectly fine without audio - a very important factor since most Facebook users do not usually watch videos with sound.
+A great video ad allows the brand to tell an emotional, moving story in just a few seconds.
+Additionally, it works perfectly fine without audio–a very important factor since most Facebook users do not usually watch videos with sound.

-Monay.com is a task management tool that is compatible with multiple different operating systems, including Mac.
-In this ad, they decided to combine their logo with elements from Apple’s original logo.
-The result is very clean and easily harnesses the power of an established brand.
+Monday.com is a task management tool that is compatible with multiple different operating systems, including Mac.
+In this ad, the company decided to combine their logo with elements from Apple’s original logo.
+The result is sleek, clean and easily harnesses the power of their brand.

 11. Nature Box

-In an ad, should you choose an image that shows off your product or one that inspires the viewers?
-Well, Athos solved this problem by choosing to do both!
-The image in this ad manages to clearly show how the app works while also inspiring their audience.
+Should you choose an image that shows off your product or one that inspires your viewers?
+Athos chose to do both!
+The image in this ad manages to clearly show how the app works while also motivating its audience.

-With this ad, Shopify demonstrates why knowing your target audience is important.
-In this ad, they targeted people who are interested in crafts and DIY as a hobby but never thought about monetizing it.
-Their goal in this Facebook campaign was to inspire them to finally take the leap and start selling their own products online.
+Shopify demonstrates the importance of knowing your target audience.
+In this ad, the company targeted people who were interested in DIY crafts as a hobby but never thought about making money from it.
+Its goal for this Facebook campaign was to inspire its audience to take the leap and start selling products online.

-We’re all used to ads offering ways for viewers to save money, but how often do you see ads offering to give users money?
-This simple Facebook Ad from Google catches the eye with its simple copy and bright colors...and keeps you interested thanks to their proposition.
+How often do you see ads offering to give users money?
+This simple Facebook Ad from Google catches people's attention with its simple copy and bright colors, keeping them interested in the proposition.

 15. Boston Sports Club

-The image of this ad leaves no doubt about what product is being offered.
-Additionally, the woman’s gaze is strategically directed to the right, forcing the eye to follow her path and see the copy.
-All elements are clearly focused on conversion.
+The image in this ad makes it clear what product is being offered.
+The woman’s gaze is strategically directed to the right, causing viewers to look in that direction and see the copy.
+All the elements are clearly focused on conversion.

 16. The New York Times

-Who said newspapers have to be boring?
-This ad from The New York Times manages to attract millennials with an intriguing headline and colorful illustration.
-It’s hard to resist clicking!
+Who said newspapers are boring?
+This ad from The New York Times manages to attract audiences with an intriguing headline and colorful illustration.
+It is hard to resist clicking!

 Do you want to promote an event on Facebook?
-Take a que from this ad, and be sure to include a killer picture, key data (in this case, what bands are playing), dates, and price.
-Simple and effective.
+Be sure to include a great picture, key data (in this case, what bands are playing), dates, and the price.
+This is simple, yet effective.

-This ad is an example of how to use Facebook Ads for promoting content.
-In this example, Bustle used content that they knew would attract attention and a striking image.
+This ad is an example of how to use Facebook Ads to promote content.
+The company Bustle used content and a striking image that they knew would attract users' attention.

-Highlighting product reviews can be a very effective strategy if you’re advertising a specific product.
-In the below example, Amazon took advantage of their user ratings and a big event to promote a popular product.
+Highlighting product reviews can be a very effective strategy to advertising a specific product.
+In the example below, Amazon took advantage of their user ratings and a popular annual event to promote one of their products.

-Did you know that you could use Facebook ads for remarketing campaigns?
-In this ad, Winc used a clear image to retarget users who were looking for wine.
-They accompany the ad with a clear picture and a compelling call to action.
+Did you know that you could use Facebook Ads for remarketing campaigns?
+In this ad, Winc used an image retargeting tactic to appeal to users who were looking for wine.
+The ad is accompanied by a compelling call to action.